SebaLasa/cliktrak/README.md

 The business logic should be placed in this module.

 ## services
 When an operation does not conceptually belong to any object.
-Following the natural contours of the problem, you can implement these operations in services
+Following the natural contours of the problem, you can implement these operations in services.

 ## routes
 Handles the HTTP requests.